NAC END SYSTEM LICENSING SYSTEM OVERVIEW:

 In NetSight version 5.x and higher the IA-ES, and IA-PA licenses are only accepted through the menu option Tools > Update Enterprise License.
 If these licenses are attempted in the Tools > Server Information > Licensing tab they will not apply to the system correctly.

-License keys starting in "INCREMENT" are not in the correct format for 5.x and 6.x and will need to be upgraded through the Extranet "5.x Upgrade Request".
-Link found here:
+License keys starting in "INCREMENT" are not in the correct format for versions 5 and higher and will need to be upgraded through the Extranet.

 If licenses are not accepted please check to make sure there is no trailing space, or any extra spaces in the activation key, the activation key starts with 0001: and ends with =, and that the system time on the NetSight Server is correct.